1. Introduction

 expectedInputLanguages

-"] and languageAvailabilities’s input languages. -
+"] and triple’s input languages. -

 expectedContextLanguages

-"] and languageAvailabilities’s context languages. -
+"] and triple’s context languages. -

 Let outputLanguagesList be « options["